LS-Lab/KeYmaeraX-release/README.md

 #### FAQ: Run Problems

-If running `java -jar keymaerax.jar` results in the error `java.lang.module.FindException: Module java.xml.bind not found` then downgrade JDK to version 1.8 till 1.10, because JDK 1.11 is not yet supported.
+1. If running `java -jar keymaerax.jar` results in the error `java.lang.module.FindException: Module java.xml.bind not found` then downgrade Java JDK to version 1.8 (or 1.9 or 1.10), because JDK 1.11 is not yet supported.

-If running `java -jar keymaerax.jar` results in the error `Invalid or corrupt jarfile` then update to Java 1.8 and to Mathematica 10+.
-If you need to use an earlier version of Java or Mathematica, you can also run KeYmaera X via
+2. If running `java -jar keymaerax.jar` results in the error `Invalid or corrupt jarfile` then upgrade to Java JDK 1.8 and to Mathematica 10+.
+If you need to use an earlier version of Java or Mathematica, you can also run KeYmaera X manually via

     java -Xss20M -cp keymaerax.jar KeYmaeraX

-If KeYmaera X acts weird after an update, clean your local cache of lemmas by removing (or renaming) the directory `~/.keymaerax/cache`.
+3. If KeYmaera X acts weird after an update, clean your local cache of lemmas by removing (or renaming) the directory `~/.keymaerax/cache`.
 You could also try renaming the model and proof database `~/.keymaerax/keymaerax.sqlite` (if this file has become corrupt, it may prevent KeYmaera X from working properly).
 It is good practice to periodically export KeYmaera X proof archives, because they avoid database upgrade problems.

-Errors related to `com.wolfram.jlink` or `JLinkNativeLibrary` are caused by incompatibilities of Java 1.8 in combination with Mathematica 9.
+4. Errors related to `com.wolfram.jlink` or `JLinkNativeLibrary` are caused by incompatibilities such as Java JDK 1.8 in combination with Mathematica 9.
 It is recommended to use Mathematica 10+.
-Or they may be caused by operating system configuration issues.
+Or they may be caused by operating system configuration or bit-width issues.

 Building